 The Arizona Association of REALTORS® (AAR) is committed to supporting statutes and legislation that promote Arizona’s housing market, which is vital to the economy of this state.
-It is this commitment that led AAR to file an amicus curiae brief in support of a homeowner’s right to utilize an industry standard “For Sale” sign regardless of restrictions imposed by a community association.
+It is this commitment that led AAR to file an amicus curiae brief in support of a homeowner’s right to utilize an industry standard “For Sale” sign or mesh vinyl banner regardless of restrictions imposed by a community association.

 A.R.S. §§ 33-441 and 33-1808(F) render unenforceable any covenant, restriction or condition prohibiting the indoor or outdoor display of a “For Sale” sign and sign rider by a property owner on that person’s property.
 For various reasons, these statutes have been the frequent target of legal challenges, often by community associations seeking to enforce the community’s covenants, conditions and restrictions (CC&Rs).
 The most recent challenge was advanced by PC Village Association, Inc., a community association that governs the Pine Canyon subdivision in Flagstaff, Arizona.

 Robert and Cecilia Hawk are the owners of real property located in Pine Canyon and, on August 16 and August 17, 2011, the Hawks posted on their Pine Canyon property a “For Sale” sign.
 On both instances, PC Village removed the “For Sale” sign claiming it violated its CC&Rs.
 It is these facts that give rise to the case of Hawk v.
 PC Village Association, Inc. and an Arizona Court of Appeals Opinion dated September 3.